Vascular bundle: Bundle-sheath cells

 The bundle-sheath cells are the photosynthetic cells arranged into a tightly packed sheath around the vein of a leaf.
-It forms a protective covering on leaf vein, and consist of one or more cell layers, usually parenchyma.
-Loosely arranged mesophyll cells lie between the bundle sheath and the leaf surface.
+It forms a protective covering on the leaf vein and consists of one or more cell layers, usually parenchyma.
+Loosely-arranged mesophyll cells lie between the bundle sheath and the leaf surface.
 The Calvin cycle is confined to the chloroplasts of these bundle sheath cells in C4 plants.
 C2 plants also use a variation of this structure.